martenframework/marten/docs/docs/development/reference/settings.md

 ## Sessions settings

-Sessions settings allow to configure how Marten should handle [sessions](../../handlers-and-http/introduction#using-sessions).
+Sessions settings allow configuring how Marten should handle [sessions](../../handlers-and-http/introduction#using-sessions).
 These settings are all available under the `sessions` namespace:

 ```crystal
 config.sessions.cookie_name = "_sessions"